 By Michelle Reese

 We've put together a list of places and activities to consider when you just can't take another day of hearing, “I'm bored!”
-Grab those masks and hand sanitizer and get out of the house to explore these local destinations.
+Grab your coats and get out of the house to explore these local destinations.

 Visit a Local Farm

-Local farms are always popular spring through fall because of the pick-your-own activities and festivals.
-You might not realize, however, that there are a few farms that you can visit even during the colder months!
+Local farms are always popular from spring through fall because of the pick-your-own activities and festivals.
+Some however offer winter activities too!

 Suggested Spots: Gorgeous Goat Creamery in Stockton, NJ offers family-friendly events such as tours and hikes where you get to interact with goats.
+Check their website for upcoming winter events.
 Make an appointment for a small group 1-hour farm visit at Head Over Hooves Farm in Coopersburg and meet the horses and ponies, cows, pigs, goats, sheep, a donkey, and chickens.
 And Ryerss Farm in Pottstown is a peaceful spot where you can visit retired horses.

 See the Animals at the Zoo